theodor90/hotel-booking/README.md

 Now the application is ready to run.
 When Swagger starts up, backend data is passed to the frontend solution through the API.
-If running https projects returns error messages, try these commands in the Command Prompt: dotnet dev-certs https --clean dotnet dev-certs https --trust
+If running https projects returns error messages, try these commands in the Command Prompt:
+"dotnet dev-certs https --clean",
+"dotnet dev-certs https --trust".

 Install the new certificates and run the application.